techinems/slack-integrations/README.md

 * The previous night's crew and tonight's crew, between 0600 and 0900 hours
 * Tonight's crew, between 0900 and 1800 hours

-These differences provide a logical and grammatically accurate description of the status of night crews.
+These differences provide a logical and semantically accurate description of the status of night crews.
 The time between 0600 and 0900 hours was specifically selected because the previous night's crew will often still respond to emergency calls—even after their "shift" ended.

 When adding a parameter, one can receive the scheduled crew for any day from the previous day to one week in the future.
 For example:
 * `/whoson yesterday`